-In the first quarter of 2009, the Group acquired a 100% interest in OOO Smolenskneftesnab, OOO IRT Investment, OOO PM Invest and OOO Retaier House for \$238 million.
-OOO Smolenskneftesnab, OOO IRT Investment, OOO PM Invest and OOO Retaier House are holding companies, owning 93 petrol stations in Moscow, the Moscow region and other regions of central European Russia.
+In the first quarter of 2009, the Group acquired 100% interests in OOO Smolenskneftesnab, OOO IRT Investment, OOO PM Invest and OOO Retaier House for \$238 million.
+These are holding companies, which between them own 96 petrol stations and plots of land in Moscow, the Moscow region and other regions of central European Russia.
 This acquisition was made in order to expand the Group's presence on the most advantageous retail market in the Russian Federation.
 The Group preliminarily allocated \$308 million to property, plant and equipment, \$61 million to deferred tax liability and \$9 million to other liabilities.